Sidx-sys/DevSpace/README.md

-# Getting Started with Create React App
+# DevSpace

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 A Job portal website built to handle the needs of both the recruiter as well as the applicants.
-Implemented using the MERN stack and React's Context API and Hooks
+Implemented from scratch using the MERN stack and React's Context API and Hooks

 ## Available Scripts